 Do not waste this time.

 In a bid to show that they are on the case, MPs met this afternoon to hear the latest.
 After listening to statements, they played their greatest hits.
 The DUP told Theresa May to keep the threat of no-deal as leverage over the EU.
-Former Tory Anna Soubry and Labour’s Hillary Benn both suggested a second referendum.
+Former Tory Anna Soubry and Labour’s Hilary Benn both suggested a second referendum.
 This morning David Davis even suggested the EU might move on the backstop (they won’t!).

 So, to use a well-worn but evergreen phrase, nothing has changed.
 And, with uncertainty over what the government exactly intends to do with this extension nothing looks set to change anytime soon.
 And if nothing changes then parliament will continue to waste time – it’s what they do best.
 Sorry Donald.

-While the ERG’s hopes of a no-deal Brexit happening tomorrow evening have been scuppered again, they now hold out hope that the new cliff-edge is 31st October.
+While the ERG’s hopes of a no-deal Brexit happening tomorrow evening have been scuppered, they now hold out hope that the new cliff-edge is 31st October.
 They’ll be holding out in vain however.
 Tusk said that if the UK still hasn’t figured out what it wants by the end of October, the possibility of another (fourth!) extension is still on the cards.

 The EU’s decision last night indicates that they won’t mercilessly kick the UK out without a deal.
 And you may remember from last week the Cooper/Letwin bill that makes it very unlikely that parliament will allow the UK to leave without a deal anyway.
 And Theresa May, despite flirting with the idea of no-deal a few weeks back, has made it pretty clear that avoiding that outcome is now a priority (she sought the extension of her own accord, after all).